Seizures are common in parrots, especially African greys, Amazon parrots, and parakeets.

 Dehydration is among the leading risk factors for seizures.
 Veterinary Clinics: Exotic Animal Practice also warns that dehydration can lead to renal failure in birds.

-Always ensure that your parrot regularly visits a water bowl and bottle, especially in the summer.
-If your parrot needs encouragement to drink, apply a sweet taste to the water.
+Always ensure the parrot regularly visits a water bowl and bottle, especially in the summer.
+If a parrot needs encouragement to drink, add a sweet taste to the water.

-If the weather is particularly hot and your parrot doesn’t drink as often as you would like, consider adding electrolytes to the water for rapid hydration.
+If the weather is particularly hot and the parrot doesn’t drink as often as you want, consider adding electrolytes to the water for rapid hydration.

 Use powdered supplements where possible, although an occasional drink of Gatorade is parrot-safe.